Q: What type of activities do you fund?

 Q: You say that you want to help prevent Kansans from becoming unhealthy.
 How are you doing that?

 A: The Kansas Health Foundation funds a wide variety of programs across the state designed to promote healthy behaviors that help prevent disease, including good nutrition, increasing physical activity and decreasing tobacco use.
-Some of our grants help Kansas communities fund walking trails, vegetable gardens, programs to improve oral health and projects to increase screenings for cancer as well as other diseases.
 And those are just a few of our efforts along these lines.

 Q: If I am interested in applying for a grant, what should I do?